scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 minimum.
 For the maximum likelihood estimator, the optimal value is found when the log-likelihood is a maximum.
-Once the best-fit parameter values are found, users typically determine how well contrained the parameter values are at a certain confidence level by calculating confidence intervals for each parameter.
+Once the best-fit parameter values are found, users typically determine how well constrained the parameter values are at a certain confidence level by calculating confidence intervals for each parameter.
 The confidence level is a value of the fit statistic that describes a constraint on the parameter value.
 The confidence interval is the range that likely